 “Loneliness is just a waste of time.” [from “Cry To Me”]

-It’s a such simple idea, but the way IDLES deliver it is so musically intense, it really gets your attention.
+Covering the 1961 soul song by Solomon Burke, IDLES deliver this simple idea in a way that’s so musically intense, it really gets your attention.
 Much like experiencing their live show, you get the feeling that they’re on your side and somehow looking out for you.
 “When your heartbeat’s pounding like a rabbit in the night…” sings Talbot with a very rock-and-roll “Uh-huh” in between, “…I will hold you and tell you everything’s alright.”

 “There’s a shark at my feet that’s been circling for days.” [from “Rottweiler”]